Standard Life: 2011–2015

 In February 2013, the company acquired the private client division of Newton Management Limited, a UK wealth management unit of BNY Mellon, in a deal worth up to £83.5 million.
 In March 2014, it was announced that Standard Life was in advanced talks to purchase rival Phoenix Group Holdings' Ignis Asset Management for around £400 million.
 Towards the end of the month, Standard Life completed the acquisition for a fee of £390 million.

 In September 2014, Standard Life agreed to sell its Canadian operations to The Manufacturers Life Insurance Company, a subsidiary of Manulife Financial Corporation.
 It completed this sale on 30 January 2015 for a cash consideration of C$4.0bn.
 The transaction included a Global Collaboration Agreement where Manulife will seek to distribute Standard Life Investments' funds in Canada, the US and Asia.
 In a round-up of 2014 business, pre-tax profits rose by 19% to £604m, fee-based revenue during the year grew 14% to 1.43bn, and over 340,000 auto-enrolment customers were added.
 The pay and bonus of Chief Executive, David Nish, rose by 23% to almost £5.5m.

 In February 2015, Standard Life announced it was launching a wholly owned, UK financial advice business.
 In doing so, it confirmed that it had entered into an agreement with Skipton Building Society to purchase Pearson Jones, a firm of financial advisers and paraplanners, and this acquisition was completed in May 2015 when the name of its new financial advice business was announced as "1825" – a reference to the year Standard Life was founded.

 2016–2017

 In July 2016, a property investment fund managed by Standard Life Investments froze withdrawals after experiencing liquidity issues.

 In March 2017, Standard Life reached an agreement to merge with Aberdeen Asset Management, in an all-share merger, subject to shareholder approval.
 It was announced that the merged company was to be named Standard Life Aberdeen.
 This was achieved by Standard Life being renamed Standard Life Aberdeen on 14 August 2017.

-2018 - 2021
+2018–present

 In 2018, Phoenix Group Holdings plc acquired Standard Life from Standard Life Aberdeen plc for £2.9 billion.

 In May 2021, Phoenix Group acquired the 'Standard Life' brand and in July 2021 Aberdeen Standard Life Group companies rebranded as ‘abrdn’.

+Phoenix Group Holdings plc became Standard Life plc in March 2026, thereby adopting the name of its most recognisable brand.